- Academic Honesty Booklet: edited by Judy Hunter

-If there is a valid reason why your GPA is low (e.g., your freshman year grades pulled down your overall average, you worked 30 hours per week in addition to a heavy course load, etc.), it may be advantageous to re- compute your GPA based on your last two years of study or course work in your major.
+If there is a valid reason why your GPA is low (e.g., your first year grades pulled down your overall average, you worked 30 hours per week in addition to a heavy course load, etc.), it may be advantageous to re- compute your GPA based on your last two years of study or course work in your major.
 You should discuss the recomputed GPA in your essay.

 Undergraduate Grade Point Average (UGPA).
 Most institutions require the equivalent of a 4-year bachelor's degree from an accredited college or university prior to registering for your first term of graduate study.
 The admissions committee may consider several components of your UGPA when reviewing your transcript:

 - Cumulative UGPA

 - UGPA in your major/concentration

 - UGPA in courses relevant to your intended field of study

 Graduate Grade Point Average (GGPA).
 If you have a master's degree, your GGPA will be an important consideration for doctorate program acceptance.

 Financial Aid.
 An application for financial aid will generally come either as part of your application packet or in a separate mailing from a campus financial aid office.
 You may have to apply separately for fellowships and for loans.
 Since financial support varies widely from institution to institution, the best advice is to read all financial aid materials carefully and to file documents on time.